Of all the things you will write throughout the publishing process, a synopsis may be what you dread the most.

 Start by writing your query letter.
 I have a query letter template that is a good place to start, and those same key ingredients (setting, complicating incident, villain, protagonist’s quest) should be present in the synopsis.

-Think of a synopsis as a longer query letter that always includes how the book ends.
-You have more room to include more detail and you go more in depth into some of the specifics of the plot and key subplots, but the synopsis should still cover the arc of the book in a relatively succinct way.
+Think of a synopsis as a longer query letter that includes how the book ends.
+You have more room to include more detail and depth about the plot and key subplots, but the synopsis should still cover the arc of the book in a relatively succinct way.

-As in a query letter, ditch all discussion of themes and what the novel means and focus on what happens.
+As in a query letter, ditch all discussion of themes and what the novel means.
+Focus on what happens.
+You don’t need a meta-summary or log-line at the start of the synopsis.
+Just start where the novel starts and end where it ends.

-Just as in a query, the more detail you can infuse into the synopsis, the more it will come to life.
+Just as in a query, the more detail and specificity you can infuse into the synopsis, the more it will come to life and the clearer it will be.
 “Nathan was over-caffeinated” and “Nathan was so amped he scraped the silver off the Red Bull” may describe the same moment, but one has a lot more life to it than the other.
 (And uh.
 No. That didn’t happen why do you ask.)

-Also focus on using clear descriptions to make sure the stakes are clear.
-What happens if the protagonist succeeds?
-What if they fail?
-Infuse the synopsis with that knowledge so the reader knows why they should care.
+And above all: Make sure your protagonist’s motivations and the stakes are clear.
+What happens if the protagonist succeeds or fails?
+Infuse the synopsis with that information so the agent knows why they should care about the events of the novel.

-If you have a novel that, for instance, alternates between several different characters or has a unique structure, it may be difficult to figure out how to describe the plot in a clear way.
-You don’t want to write a synopsis that constantly alternates between different plot-lines and characters or else you’re going to bewilder the reader.
+If you wrote a novel with multiple POVs or if it has a unique or nonlinear structure, it may be difficult to figure out how to organize a synopsis.
+You don’t want to write a synopsis that constantly zigzags between different plot lines and characters or you’re going to bewilder the reader.

-Instead, don’t be beholden to the precise sequence in which events unfold in your novel, or to an alternating-character structure that mimics the novel.
+Instead, don’t be beholden to the precise sequence in which events unfold in your novel.
+You don’t have to follow an alternating-character structure in the synopsis that mimics the novel.
 Try as much as possible to “get above it” and focus on describing the essential events in a way that’s clear to the reader.
+Err on the side of being clear rather than constraining yourself to how the novel precisely unfolds.

-That could mean sticking to one character per paragraph, it could mean describing the plot from a gods-eye perspective, and it almost always means describing your novel in the third person even if your novel is written in first person.
+That could mean sticking to one character per paragraph, or it could mean describing the plot from a gods-eye perspective.

-Whatever you do, optimize for clarity and cohesion in describing the plot over being a stickler for how things unfold in the novel.
+Whatever you do, optimize for clarity and cohesion rather than being a stickler for mimicking how the novel is structured.

 Don’t worry about spoilers

-Agents and editors know they’re going to read your book so many times over the course of the publication process that no one is very worried about spoilers.
+Agents and editors know they’re going to read your book many times over the course of the publication process.
+They’re not worried about spoilers.

 - They probably aren’t going to be surprised by even the surprise-iest of endings.
 Surprises are for mortal readers.